gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 ```

-And that will automatically generate a class similar to the one we defined in [Manual Interceptor declaration](#manual-interceptor-declaration).
+That will automatically generate a class similar to the one we defined in [Manual Interceptor declaration](#manual-interceptor-declaration).

-##### Upgrade properties manual for Gradle developers

-See also  to understand how the property upgrade process will work.

-#### Collecting **Gradle core **classes hierarchy and** metadata**

-TODO

 ### Gradle runtime

-When a user runs a Gradle build Gradle uses instrumented plugin jars.
+When a user runs a Gradle build Gradle it uses transformed plugin jars.
-The whole instrumentation normally happens on the use of a plugin jar, we transform the jar and cache instrumented jar for future use.
+The whole transformation process normally happens on the first use of a build or when a plugin jar is added to the build script classpath.
+We transform the jar and cache transformed jars for future use.

-We instrument plugins classpath, TestKit classpath and buildscript classes separately.
+We transform plugins classpath, TestKit classpath and buildscript classes separately.
-Plugins classpath, TestKit classpath are instrumented via Artifact transform, base logic is implemented in [BaseInstrumentingArtifactTransform.java](https://github.com/gradle/gradle/blob/master/subprojects/core/src/main/java/org/gradle/api/internal/initialization/transform/BaseInstrumentingArtifactTransform.java).
+Plugins classpath, TestKit classpath are transformed via Artifact transform, base logic is implemented in [BaseInstrumentingArtifactTransform.java](https://github.com/gradle/gradle/blob/master/subprojects/core/src/main/java/org/gradle/api/internal/initialization/transform/BaseInstrumentingArtifactTransform.java).
-Buildscripts for Kotlin and Groovy are instrumented via execution engine when they are compiled, base logic is in [BuildScriptCompileUnitOfWork.java](https://github.com/gradle/gradle/blob/master/subprojects/core/src/main/java/org/gradle/internal/scripts/BuildScriptCompileUnitOfWork.java).
+Buildscript classes for Kotlin and Groovy are transformed via execution engine when they are compiled, base logic is in [BuildScriptCompileUnitOfWork.java](https://github.com/gradle/gradle/blob/master/subprojects/core/src/main/java/org/gradle/internal/scripts/BuildScriptCompileUnitOfWork.java).
 The execution engine handles all the caching.

 ```mermaid